-Over 50,000 electrical fires are reported each and every year, accounting for 500 deaths, 1,400 injuries, and over $1 billion in property damage.
-For this reason, learning how to put out an electrical fire should be a priority when it comes to your home.
+For this reason, learning how to put out an electrical fire should be a priority when it comes to the safety of your family and home.

-In this post, we’ll be breaking down the causes of electrical fires, how to prevent them, and how to put one out quickly and safely should you ever run into one.
+In this post, we’ll break down the causes of electrical fires, how to prevent them, and how to put out an electrical fire using the right methods.

 To ensure that you cover all your bases, here are 4 common causes of electrical fires to be aware of.

-Faulty Outlines or Appliances – Many, if not most electrical fires are caused by faulty electrical outlets and outdated appliances.
+Many electrical fires are caused by faulty outlets and outdated appliances.
+Make sure you install your outlets properly.
 In addition to avoiding appliances with frayed or worn cords, never run cords under rugs.
 Be wary of faults in receptacles and switches too.

-Wiring Issues – Older homes—such as those built over 20 years ago—may be vulnerable to wiring issues.
+Older homes—such as those built over 20 years ago—may be vulnerable to wiring issues.
 This is because older homes’ electrical wiring may be outdated, and therefore cannot handle the increased amounts of electrical appliances in today’s average home.
-For example, there are computers, printers, televisions, gaming consoles, microwaves, chargers for devices, and more that all use electricity within a home.
+For example, there are computers, printers, televisions, gaming consoles, microwaves, chargers for devices, and more, that all use electricity within a home.
 Outdated wiring may be overloaded by all this electricity use and can lead to a fire.

-Extension Cords – Because there is more being plugged into outlets in the average home than ever before, extension cords are often needed when other outlets are being used.
+Because there is more being plugged into outlets in the average home than ever, extension cords are often needed when other outlets are being used.
 However, extension cords should only be used for a short amount of time (for example, if you need to vacuum an area of your home that is far from an outlet).
 Using an extension cord as a permanent solution may lead to an electrical fire.